guidou/mediacapture-main/explainer-echo-cancellation-mode.md

 property is:
 * `false`: echo cancellation is disabled.
-* `"all"`: The user agent must attempt to cancel all audio played out by the system, including audio output from `RTCPeerConnection`s, screen readers and system notifications.
+* `"all"`: The user agent must attempt to cancel all audio played out by the system, including audio output from `RTCPeerConnections`, screen readers and system notifications.
 This value aims to provide a higher level of privacy.
-* `"remote-only"`: The user agent must attempt to cancel only played out audio from incoming `RTCPeerConnection`s.
+* `"remote-only"`: The user agent must attempt to cancel only played out audio from incoming `RTCPeerConnections`.
 * `true`: The user agent decides what to cancel.
-It must attempt to cancel at least played out audio from incoming `RTCPeerConnection`s, but it may also cancel other played out audio.
+It must attempt to cancel at least played out audio from incoming `RTCPeerConnections`, but it may also cancel other played out audio.

 ### Examples